TanmayJain97/Address-Book-JDBC/README.md

 # Address-Book-JDBC

-Modified to UC 1 - Use JDBC to connect and retrieve from DB
+Modified to UC 17 - Ability to update the Contact Information in the address book for a person and ensure that the Contact Information in the memory is in Sync with the DB - Use JDBC for CRUD operation with DB